cloudfoundry-community-attic/aws-nat-bastion-bosh-cf/notes.md

 ### Verify the key

-When signed into AWS, at the top of the page click on Services, then EC2.
-Look on the left hand side, under NETWORK & SECURITY and click on Key Pairs.

-The fingerprint for your user should match the output as below.

-Change the `path_to_private_key` to the where your private key is located on your local computer.
+You can verify your key is installed correctly by running this command to get the output of your local file's fingerprint.

 ```
 openssl pkcs8 -in path_to_private_key -inform PEM -outform DER -topk8 -nocrypt | openssl sha1 -c
 ```

+Then sign into AWS.
+At the top of the page click on Services, then EC2.
+Look on the left hand side, under NETWORK & SECURITY and click on Key Pairs.
+The fingerprint in the AWS Console for your user should match the output from the command above.

-NOTE: AWS keys are region based, so repeat the SSH key steps for each region used: (`us-east-1`,`us-west-1`,`us-west-2`).
+NOTE: Be aware that AWS EC2 keys are region based, and require 2048 bit encryption.

 ## Related Repositories